klopfdreh/wicket-components-playground/README.md

 	    }

  	    // The following methods are not required to be overridden -
- 	    //see the java doc which javascript variables are available
+ 	    // see the java doc which javascript variables are available

  	    @Override
 	    protected String getStartUploadClientScript() {